 Welcome to the Aquatic Eddy Covariance Research Lab at the University of Virginia.
 Our work is centered on underwater flux measurements using the aquatic eddy covariance (or eddy correlation) technique.
 We focus on three main areas:

-The aquatic eddy covariance technique was adapted from the atmospheric boundary layer to the benthic environment by Peter Berg and the Max Planck Institute for Marine Microbiology, Germany.
-The first proof of concept paper focusing on oxygen fluxes for different benthic ecosystems was published in 2003 (Berg et al. 2003), and since then an increasing number of groups have adopted the approach
+The aquatic eddy covariance technique was adapted from the atmospheric boundary layer to measure fluxes of oxygen in benthic environments in a joint effort with the Max Planck Institute for Marine Microbiology, Germany.
+Our first proof of concept paper was published in 2003 (Berg et al. 2003).

 This research is made possible by funding and support from the University of Virginia and the National Science Foundation.